 #1 Excuse: It's Too Hard To Build A Diversified Investment Portfolio

-One of the biggest push backs I hear from readers who want to get rich, but don’t have enough disposable income to invest, is that investing costs too much and is too complicated.
-This post eliminates one more excuse people have for not building additional wealth.
+One of the biggest push backs I hear from readers who want to get rich, is that investing is too complicated.
+People don't like change either, because it takes effort.
+But anyone can learn how to invest.

-It’s been a while since I’ve had to carefully watch my cash position, but since I spent a lot of money buying a fixer last year, cash flow is tight.
-I have a goal of rebuilding my liquid cash hoard to $100,000 in 2015, while also paying off roughly $85,000 in rental mortgage debt.
-It won’t be easy because I don’t want to cheat by selling assets to pay off debt.
+It's been a while since I've had to carefully watch my own cash position.
+But since I spent a lot of money buying a fixer last year, cash flow is tight.
+I have a goal of rebuilding my liquid cash hoard to $100,000, while also paying off roughly $85,000 in rental mortgage debt.
+It won't be easy because I don't want to cheat by selling assets to pay off debt.

 Common pain point: How do I build a portfolio of stocks at a low price if I don't have a lot of money to invest?

 In the past, it used to costs $7.95 to buy or sell a stock online.
 If you've only got $1,000 to invest, buying a basket of 20 stocks at that rate would cost you 20 X $7.95 = $159.
 Paying $159 in commissions for a $1,000 portfolio is a whopping 15.9% fee!
 Even if you had a more chunky $10,000 to invest, $159/$10,000 is still a 1.59% commission.
 We all know that commissions and fees puts a drag on returns.

 But, trading commissions aren't an excuse anymore.
 Competition in the fintech space has really helped retail investors save a ton of money.
 Online brokerages offer free trades now.